pudly/schmopera-hugo/content/articles/mysterious-barricades-a-flicker-of-hope.md

 date = "2017-09-08T11:24:00-04:00"
 lastmod = "2017-09-08T14:35:00-04:00"
 publishDate = "2017-09-08T12:21:00-04:00"
-slug = "mysterious-barricades-a-flicker-of-hope"
-title = "Mysterious Barricades: &quot;A flicker of hope.&quot;"
+short_description = "With a mission \"to raise awareness surrounding the mysterious barricades between mental illness and health, between the darkness of depression and a flicker of hope, between life and death,\" Mysterious Barricades brings free concerts to 15 Canadian cities, starting in St. John's, NL, and ending in Victoria, BC.
+The organization is led by mezzo-soprano Elizabeth Turnbull, whose late husband took his own life two years ago." slug = "mysterious-barricades-a-flicker-of-hope" title = "Mysterious Barricades: &quot;A flicker of hope.&quot;"
 +++